-Thank you for all your messages!
+Thank you for your requests and invitations!

 Emmanuelle is a French microbiologist, geneticist and biochemist.
 She received her education in Paris (France) and pursued a scientific career in academic research institutions in Paris, New York and Memphis (United States), Vienna (Austria), Umeå (Sweden) and Braunschweig (Germany).
 Emmanuelle is now based in Berlin (Germany).

 Emmanuelle has devoted most of her scientific career to understanding the fundamental mechanisms of diseases, with a particular interest in infections caused by Gram-positive pathogenic bacteria such as Listeria, staphylococci and streptococci.

 Emmanuelle is best known for her and her lab’s research on the CRISPR-Cas9 adaptive immune system in the human pathogen Streptococcus pyogenes and other bacterial species, which laid the foundation for the development of a highly versatile and specific genome editing and engineering technology.
 The technology known as CRISPR-Cas is revolutionizing research in the life sciences.
 CRISPR-Cas has opened entirely new possibilities in biotechnology and biomedical gene therapies that have an impact on society and humanity.
 The field of CRISPR-Cas biology and engineering continues to grow at a rapid pace, with exciting new developments emerging almost weekly.

 For her and her team’s contribution to the discovery of CRISPR-Cas9, Emmanuelle has received numerous honors, decorations, prizes, awards and honorary doctorates in Europe, Asia and North America.
 She is an elected member of national and international scientific academies.